The ghosts of forgotten things: A study on size after forgetting: Introduction

 \section{Introduction}

 Several articles mention simplification as an advantage of forgetting, if not its motivation.
-After all, forgetting means deleting some piece of knowledge, and less is more.
+Forgetting means deleting pieces of knowledge, and less is more.
 Less knowledge is easier to remember, easier to work with, easier to interpret.
 To cite a few:

 \begin{itemize}

 \item ``With an ever growing stream of information, bounded memory and short response time suggest that not all information can be kept and treated in the same way. [...] forgetting [...] helps us to deal with information overload and to put a focus of attention''~\cite{eite-kern-19}.